sp-Homogeneous Linear Orderings: Abstract

 \section{Abstract}

 We study linear orderings expanded by functions for successor and predecessor.
-In particular, the sp-homogeneous and weakly sp-homogeneous linear orderings are those which are homogeneous or weakly homogeneous with this additional structure.
+The successor and predecessor on linear orderings capture the relatively intrinsically computably enumerable information about orderings in much the same way that dependence captures that for vector spaces.
+In particular, the \textit{sp}-homogeneous and weakly \textit{sp}-homogeneous linear orderings are those which are (ultra-)homogeneous or weakly homogeneous with this additional structure.
 We demonstrate that these orderings are always relatively $\Delta_4$ categorical and determine exactly which ones are (uniformly) relatively $\Delta_3$ categorical.

-We also provide a classification for sp-homogeneity and weak sp-homogeneity.
-We establish that this is the best possible classification by showing that the set of sp-homogeneous linear orderings is $\Pi_5^0$-complete and that the set of weakly sp-homogeneous linear orderings is $\Sigma_6^0$-complete.
-This result is obtained in two different ways, one using a hands-on computability theoretic approach and another using more abstract descriptive set theory.
+We also provide a classification for \textit{sp}-homogeneity and weak \textit{sp}-homogeneity.
+We establish that this is the best possible classification by showing that the set of \textit{sp}-homogeneous linear orderings is $\Pi_5^0$ complete, and that the set of weakly \textit{sp}-homogeneous linear orderings is $\Sigma_6^0$ complete.
+These results are obtained in two different ways, one using a hands-on computability theoretic approach and another using more abstract descriptive set theory.

-In understanding the categoricity and classification of sp-homogeneous orderings, we define a sequence of strong homogeneity notions that approximate sp-homogeneity called $C_{n,m}$-homogeneity.
-For finite values of $n,m$ there are only finitely many $C_{n,m}$-homogeneous orderings, and these are very closely related to the homogeneous colored linear orderings with finitely many colors.
-We provide an analytic-combinatorial analysis of the number of $C_{n,m}$-homogeneous orderings and the number of homogeneous colored linear orderings with $k$ colors, resulting in precise asymptotic bounds for these sequences.